Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 If checked, it will display a warning message and the sync will continue without processing the directories/files containing invalid characters.

-###  Delete the master directory when it is empty (only when Sync option is Move)
+###  Delete the source directory when it is empty (only when Sync option is Move)

-When sync mode is Move, after the files are moved to the target, the Master folder is also deleted.
+When sync mode is Move, after the files are moved to the destination, the Source folder is also deleted.

 ### If the date and time cannot be determined by EXIF data, a confirmation message is displayed